 This observer of nature was particularly interested in the means possessed by plants for preventing the crawling up of wingless insects into the flowers.
-He explained in this way the small water-basins which the leaves form about the stem of the Fuller's Teasel, and which have recently led to a remarkable investigation on the part of one of his descendants, t as also the larger basins which surround the flower stalks of the Bromeliaceæ, as being arrangements destined partly to the refreshment of the plants, and partly to serve as a protection for its flowers and seeds. t A similar protective contrivance occurs most instructively in the viscous rings of the catchfly, the description of which may follow here as a sample of the 'Loves of the Plants,' with the preliminary remark that the numbers relate to the stamens and styles in each of these individual descriptions,
+He explained in this way the small water-basins which the leaves form about the stem of the Fuller's Teasel, and which have recently led to a remarkable investigation on the part of one of his descendants,† as also the larger basins which surround the flower stalks of the Bromeliaceæ, as being arrangements destined partly to the refreshment of the plants, and partly to serve as a protection for its flowers and seeds.‡ A similar protective contrivance occurs most instructively in the viscous rings of the catchfly, the description of which may follow here as a sample of the 'Loves of the Plants,' with the preliminary remark that the numbers relate to the stamens and

-^{ &#}x27;Zoonomia,' vol. i. p.
-162, sect. xvi. ii. † See 'Kosmos,' i. p.
-354. t 'The Loves of the Plants,' p.
+\ &#x27;Zoonomia,' vol. i. p.
+162, sect. xvi. ii.

+See 'Kosmos,' i. p.
+354.

+‡ &#x27;The Loves of the Plants,' p.
 37.